 When I was young, I had a difficult time getting my body to move in an integrated way.
 My mother said I used to trip over the patterns in a carpet!
 She signed me up for dance classes to help me to develop balance, strength, and coordination.
 This wonderful opportunity was my introduction to the art form of dance.
 I found that I loved to dance; it gave me self-confidence and a voice to express myself, and it led me to a lifelong career.

 I grew up in Cincinnati, went to Denison University, and then received my MFA degree in Dance from the University of Michigan.
 I had a professional performing career in contemporary dance and ballet for twelve years, which took me from Michigan (Harbinger Dance Company), to Venezuela (Macrodanza), Guatemala (Ballet Nacional de Guatemala) and finally back to Cincinnati (Contemporary Dance Theater).
 I have taught in colleges, conservatories, studios, and public and private schools.
-Three years ago, I co-founded a dance program called Healing Through Movement at a safe shelter for trafficked women.
+Four years ago, I co-founded a dance program called Healing Through Movement at a safe shelter for trafficked women.

 I love teaching dance to children and adults.
 I have taught contemporary dance and ballet, as well as creative movement for young children.
 I've taught students who are having their first dance experience at three years old, I have taught dance to senior citizens in wheelchairs, and every age in between.